openstack/charm-hacluster/README.md

 officially supported by the OpenStack Charms project are published by 'openstack-charmers').

+See [OpenStack high availability][cdg-ha] in the [OpenStack Charms Deployment Guide][cdg] for a comprehensive treatment of HA with charmed OpenStack.

 > **Note**: The hacluster charm is generally intended to be used with MAAS-based clouds.